CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

-* Legal or regulatory requirements related to information security as relevant to the institution, such as: PCI DSS, Basel III, etc.
+* Legal or regulatory requirements related to information security that are relevant to the institution, such as: PCI DSS, Basel III, etc.
 * Laws and standards for technical infrastructure

-+ Fire protection, air conditioning, cabling, lightning protection, etc.
++ Fire protection, air conditioning, wiring, lightning protection, etc.